The Benefits of Cricket Bat Willow Trees for Landowners

 -

-Great use of otherwise unproductive low lying, heavy soils - wetlands, rivers, streams, low lying wetlands.
+Great use of otherwise unproductive low lying, heavy soils - pastures, wetlands, rivers, streams, and areas with a high water table.

 -